China's metrosexual men revive luxury shopping

-HONG KONG/MACAU (Reuters) - Let’s hear it for the boys.
+HONG KONG/MACAU, Jan 21 (Reuters) - Let’s hear it for the boys.
 China’s fashion-forward men are snapping up Gucci and Burberry bags, driving a rebound in the luxury market months after a slow down in spending by the world’s biggest luxury goods buyers spooked global investors.

 Companies such as Burberry Group Plc which sell luxe clothing and accessories benefit from this gift-giving culture, and wealthy Chinese men’s penchant for designer ware.